sudoPom/CS-Notes/Year-3/Computability-and-Complexity-Theory-COMP0017/Week-1/Decidability-and-Recognizability.md

 #### Encoding
 An encoding scheme takes in the data, $\alpha$, of a decision problem and converts it into a string $code(\alpha)$ that is within an alphabet.

-The language encoding the decision problem will be:
+The language, $L$, encoding the decision problem will be:

 $$
 \begin{align}